Cozy Peach Kitchen

 I like to keep at least 4-5 kinds of beans on hand at a time.
 Keep peanut butter or edamame on hand for quick snacks and meals.

-• Chickpeas: soup, curries, chickpea salad sandwiches, hummus, crispy chickpeas
+• Chickpeas: chickpea noodle soup, Instant Pot chickpea curry, chickpea salad sandwiches, hummus, crispy chickpeas

-• Lentils, such as red, green or brown: lentil curry, veggie burgers
+• Lentils, such as red, green or brown: mixed vegetable curry, lentil patties

-• Kidney beans or red beans: chili mac, red beans and rice
+• Kidney beans or red beans: chili mac, Instant Pot red beans and rice

-• White beans, such as cannelinni or Great northern beans
+• White beans, such as cannellini or Great northern beans

-• Frozen edamame: quick protein option for bowls, stir-fries
+• Frozen edamame: quick protein option for spring roll bowls, almond butter stir fry

 Grains